 Hove died aged 59 in Norway where he was an academic.
-He died in the Scandinavian nation having fled Zimbabwe after alleged harassment from the state due his criticism of its operations.
-He died of liver complications in the company of his wife and sister, both he is said to have gone for years without seeing.
+He died in the Scandinavian nation having fled Zimbabwe after alleged harassment from the state due to his criticism of its operations.
+He died of liver complications in the company of his wife and sister.

 - 2009 June\July, Guest Translator, Looren, Translating the Universal Declaration of Human Rights.

 - 2008 – September, to March, 2009: Guest Translator, Looren International House for Translation

 - Translated Shakespeare’s ‘King Lear’ into native Shona language.